hanhanwu/Hanhan_Data_Science_Practice/README.md

     * I'm not a big fan of this code, it's better to use Neo4j console to get familar with Cypher query language first
     * `sudo pip install neo4j-driver`, if you want to run python
     * `pip install Flask`, if you want to run python
+  * [Neo4j Webinar][5]
+    * Neo4j is index-free adjacency, which means, without the index, through 1 node can find other nodes through adjacency relationship like what we can do in graph
+    * It has python sample.
 ********************************************

 ADVANCED TOOLS